Close Resources

 The sewing series was open to ages 9-18 and focused on essential skills such as operating sewing machines safely, reading patterns, fabric cutting and hand-sewing techniques.
 Each day, participants completed different projects ranging from throw pillows to pin cushions, table runners, and canvas tote bags.
 We provided all materials and equipment.

-Thirteen youth participated in the camp, and three of their projects were selected to represent Johnson County at the 2024 state fair, where each received a red ribbon.
-Post-session surveys revealed that 80% of participants strongly agreed that they felt more confident in their sewing abilities and could identify basic sewing machine parts independently.
-Additionally, 100% strongly agreed that they could reload a bobbin without assistance.
-All participants expressed confidence in machine threading, using patterns to cut fabric and felt confident that they could recreate at least one project that they made during the camp.
-Additionally, all participants stated they were very likely to participate in more of our programming.
+Thirteen youth participated in the camp, and three of their projects were selected to represent Johnson County at the 2024 Kentucky State Fair, where each received a red ribbon.
+Post-session surveys revealed that 80% of participants strongly agreed they felt more confident in their sewing abilities and could identify basic sewing machine parts independently.
+Additionally, 60% strongly agreed they felt comfortable using patterns to cut fabric and could thread a sewing machine on their own.
+Forty percent felt confident they could recreate at least one project from the camp.
+All participants also stated they were very likely to participate in more of our programming.

 Feedback was very positive, with participants particularly enjoying the pillow and tote bag projects.
 Follow-ups indicated increased enthusiasm among participants for completing sewing projects for next year's fair.